-These are the top 10 biotech companies you will find in Munich, one of the hottest hubs for the biotechnology industry within Europe.
+These are the top 10 biotech companies in Munich, one of the hottest hubs for the biotechnology industry.

 One of the largest cities in Germany, Munich is a hub for science and technology.
 Biotechnology is one of its many strengths, supported by strong academic research at the city’s two top universities: Ludwig Maximilian University and the Technische Universität München.

 Most biotech companies in Munich are gathered in Martinsried, a suburb on the outskirts of the city that also hosts two prestigious Max Planck research institutes that specialize in biochemistry and neurobiology.

 We asked experts to help us put together a list of the most remarkable biotech companies in Munich, be it for their size, innovative technology, or influence in the biotech industry.

 Morphosys is one of just a few biotech companies in Europe valued at over €1Bn.
 Founded in 1992, the company specializes in the development of antibody treatments for a variety of different conditions.
 In 2017, Morphosis launched its first antibody, Tremfya, which is used to treat psoriasis.
 The company has a pipeline of over 100 drugs covering areas such as cancer, dementia, infectious disease, and inflammation.
 Among its multiple partners are Novartis, GSK, Roche, and Bayer.

 Medigene develops personalized cancer immunotherapies based on the ability of immune T cells to fight tumors.
 Its main focus is on TCR-T-immunotherapy, which consists of modifying T cells, making them carry a T-cell receptor that makes them identify and attack specific cancer antigens.
 Founded in 1994, Medigene is running clinical trials with two of its drug candidates for blood cancers, with three more programs expected to hit the clinic soon.